Evidence of the disorder-independent electron-phonon scattering time in thin NbN films: RESULTS AND DISCUSSION

 \subsection{Electron phase-breaking rate}

-As a next step, we explore the impact of disorder on inelastic scattering in NbN films.~\autoref{fig3}(a) shows a stronger decrease of $\tau_{\phi}^{-1}$ with lowering temperature.
+As a next step, we explore the impact of disorder on inelastic scattering in NbN films.~\autoref{fig_3}(a) shows the temperature dependences of $\tau_{\phi}^{-1}$ for all studied samples.
+First of all, the data demonstrate the close resemblance of the results for NbN samples with different level of disorder.
+The data are characterized by close values of $\tau_{\phi}^{-1}$, as well as a similar power-law decrease in $\tau_{\phi}^{-1}$ with lowering temperature.
 The exact expression for $\tau_{\phi}^{-1}$ is represented by sum of scattering mechanisms due to superconducting fluctuations $\tau_{SC}^{-1}$, the e-e scattering rate $\tau_{e-e}^{-1}$, the spin-flip scattering rate $\tau_s^{-1}$, and the e-ph scattering rate $\tau_{e-ph}^{-1}$ as follows~\cite{Varlamov2018}:

 where $\beta=4\ln2/[\sqrt{\ln^2(1/(2\pi g))+64/(\pi^2 g)}+\ln(2\pi g)]$, $g = e^2R_s^{300K}/(2\pi^2 \hbar)$ and $\epsilon = \ln(T/T_{c})$.
 The value of $R_s^{300K}$ is taken here at the highest temperature of our measurements (300\,K), where the effect of e-e interactions is expected to be small~\cite{Khodas2003,Mondal2011_anderson}.
 The expression for the e-e scattering rate accounts only for the processes with small energy transfer - the so-called Nyquist quasielastic scattering, which dominates in our experimental temperature range with $T<\hbar/(k_B\tau)\sim10^3$\,K. The e-e scattering rate is expected to enhance greatly with increasing disorder~\cite{Altshuler1985}, but we estimate the increase of $\tau_{e-e}^{-1}$ as two times for the given change of $R_{s}^{300 K}$.
-Since $\tau_{\phi}^{-1}$ in our measurements is characterized by a stronger $T$-dependence than the e-e and SC phase-breaking rates, we believe that the e-ph scattering is the dominant dephasing process.
-Applying that $\tau_{e-ph}=\alpha_{e-ph}^{-1}(T/T_{c})^p$, where $p$ and $\alpha_{e-ph}$ are fitting constants, we fit the data in \autoref{fig3}(a) (see the dashed lines).~\autoref{Table_1} gives an overview of the best-fit values for the power index $p$ and $\alpha_{e-ph} = \tau_{e-ph}(T_c)$, where the latter reflects the e-ph scattering time at $T_c$.
-Our findings for the least disordered sample (s1) are also close to results for the e-ph relaxation in NbN films obtained by magnetoconductance and photoresponse techniques in Ref.~\cite{Sidorova2020}.
+Since $\tau_{\phi}^{-1}$ in our measurements is characterized by a stronger $T$-dependence than the e-e and SC phase-breaking rates, we believe that the e-ph scattering is the dominant dephasing process here.
+Applying that $\tau_{e-ph}=\alpha_{e-ph}^{-1}(T/T_{c})^p$, where $p$ and $\alpha_{e-ph}$ are fitting constants, we fit the data in \autoref{fig_3}(a) (see the dashed lines).~\autoref{Table_1} gives an overview of the best-fit values for the power index $p$ and $\alpha_{e-ph} = \tau_{e-ph}(T_c)$, where the latter reflects the e-ph scattering time at $T_c$.